prashi23/Shopaholic-3D/README.md

  6. Once the `1 Menu Scene` loads successfully hit the play button to start the game.
  7. After following the above steps you will land on the **start** of the game which is our **Main Menu**.

- ## Chalenges we ran into
+ ## Challenges we ran into
- - It took alot of time to learn and understand C# scripts.
+ - It took a lot of time to learn and understand C# scripts.
  - Getting comfortable with Unity was the toughest part and the most enjoyable part at the same time.
  - Game Code is super messy and cleaning it was breaking something or the other.

  ## Accomplishments we are proud of
- - Getting acquainted with Game Development Enviornment in just three weeks was awesome.
+ - Getting acquainted with Game Development Environment in just three weeks was awesome.
  - We got to learn a new programming language
  - Working with UNITY was super fun
- - We faced alot issues still we managed to complete our project
+ - We faced a lot of issues still managed to complete our project

  ## What we learned?
- - We learned how to programm in C#
+ - We learned how to program in C#
- - We now know how the UNITY Editor works (maybe to some extent, unity is a never  ending story)
+ - We now know how the UNITY Editor works (maybe to some extent, unity is a never-ending story)
  - How to work and collaborate in teams

  ## Have feature requests or want to contribute?